LihongZhang2023/portfolio/critique-by-design.md

 Q6.
 Is there any other information you would like to know but you couldn't find from the graph?
 A: I'm curious about the ranking in other years.

-Based on the feedback, I realized the values have been mislabeled as currency, and the title for x-axis was hidden which caused confusion.
-The feedback also suggests that besides the ranking of tomato in 2021, audience may also be interested to know some related information such as rankings in different years or different crops.
+The feedback suggests that besides the ranking of tomato in 2021, audience may also be interested to know some related information such as rankings in different years or different crops.
 The bar chart works effectively for conveying a clear idea as it's supposed to.
 Therefore I kept the bar chart.
 In addition, I enabled the filters for Year and Item type so that more information will be available for audience via a simple bar chart.
 The final version of the visualization displays a list of top tomato or Potato producers.
 A slide bar "Top Producer" created by Parameter and Set enables viewers to select how many top producers they would like to see.